Employee stock option plans: the complete startup guide

 • Exercise means the process of converting a vested option into an ordinary stock.
 An option can be exercised when the option has vested,and the exercise price is paid.

-• Exercise period means the period in which an employee can exercise options.
-Often, an employee won’t exercise options straight after vesting, and will wait to exercise them later on(for example, at an exit).
+• Exercise period means the period in which an employee can exercise stock options.
+Often, an employee won’t exercise stock options straight after vesting, and will wait to exercise them later on(for example, at an exit).

 • Exercise price means the amount to be paid by the employee to exercise the option.
 In many countries, an approved valuation is required to determine this price.
 This is often also referred to as a strike price.

-• Exit event means when the owners of a company “exit” the business by selling the business, for example by initial public offering (listing) or acquisition by a third party.grant date means the date the options are granted (or “issued”) to the employee or contractor under the offer.
+• Exit event means when the owners of a company “exit” the business by selling the business, for example by initial public offering (listing) or acquisition by a third party.grant date means the date the stock options are granted (or “issued”) to the employee or contractor under the offer.

 • Lapse means what happens to an option when specific vesting criteria is not met, and the option can be transferred back into the option pool for re-allocation.

-• Offer means an offer for options made to an employee or contractor, made via an esop offer letter.
+• Offer means an offer for stock options made to an employee or contractor, made via an esop offer letter.

 • Option means an option to purchase a stock.Until an option has vested and been purchased.
 It is not a stock.
 It is a legal right to purchase a stock at a later date, if certain conditions are met.

-• Option-holder means any employee or contractor who has been offered (and accepted such offer) options to purchase stocks under an esop.option price means the price the employee pays to be granted the options.
+• Option-holder means any employee or contractor who has been offered (and accepted such offer) stock options to purchase stocks under an esop.option price means the price the employee pays to be granted the stock options.
 In most jurisdictions, this is usually set at $0.

 • Start date means the date the vesting period starts ticking.
 This can be the start date of employment, or another date.